swisscatplus/lab_doc.github.io/docs/Analytics/Instrument Maintenance/index.md

 * Once a week: Filling the magnet with N2:
 1. Take the Deware to the filling station
-2. Make sure that the outlet pipe is open (on)
+2. Make sure that the outlet part is open (on)
 3. Open the filling station panel and turn on with the key
 4. Connect the filling station pipe to the inlet part of the Deware and open this section (turn on)
 5. Click "start" on panel -> the filling takes approximatively 30min